DPotoyan/Chem324/_sources/ch03/note04.md

 \int \psi \left(\hat{A} \psi\right)^* \, d\tau = a^*
 $$

-- Since the operator is Hermitian, this leads to the conclusion:
+- Since the operator is Hermitian, this leads to equality ensuring real nature of eigenvalues.

 $$
 a = a^*
 $$

-- Thus, the eigenvalue $a$ must be real.